 3 Answers To “What Can You Contribute To The Company?”

 Interviewers love to ask open-ended questions like this.
-It gives them the opportunity to make you think creatively and think on your feet.
+It allows them to make you think creatively and think on your feet.
 This is a valuable way for them to learn about your experience levels.

-Those with a heavy amount of experience will know how to answer this question effectively and with precise detail.
+Those with a heavy amount of experience will know how to answer this question and with precise detail effectively.
 But candidates with lesser than experience might have issues answering.

 Let’s go through exactly how you can sound like an experienced professional and what you might want to answer with when the interviewer says, “What can you contribute to this company?”